Kerne Logo

 Three properties combined to make the Resolv vector exploitable:

 Any one of these three would have been recoverable.
 Two of them combined would have been damaging but bounded.
-All three together made the protocol's entire collateral pool extractable in seventeen minutes by anyone who got the one key.
+All three together made the protocol's entire collateral pool extractable in a single uninterrupted run by anyone who got the one key.

 This is not a Resolv-specific failure mode.
 Several active synthetic-dollar protocols ship with at least one of the three properties present.
 Two of them is more common than the public discourse suggests.
 The Resolv exploit is the canonical case study because the third property closed the loop and made it visible at scale.